Frugal Kitchen Tips: Ways to use Ripe Bananas (and Banana Peels!)

 1. Banana Bread.
 This one goes without saying and is the main thing that most cooks do with ripe bananas.
 The super rich taste of the bananas makes a very moist banana bread and their softness makes them easy to incorporate into the recipes.2.
 Low Fat and calorie Ice Cream.
 Well, not exactly ice cream, since there is no cream in it but mashed bananas makes a wonderful, healthy and lower calorie treat.
 The trick is freezing the pieces first.
 Just cut up ripe bananas into even sized chunks and freeze them in an airtight container for a few hours. (overnight is best) Then blend the chunks of frozen bananas into a delicious, and creamy “looking” dessert.
 They will be crumbly at first but just keep blending and you will end up with an ice cream like consistency.

-3. Make Pancakes.
-You can actually make pancakes just with bananas, eggs, and baking powder, which are great for those who follow a gluten free diet, but the type I mean is just to use a basic pancake batter and just when the bubbles form and it’s time to flip, add a few slices of the ripe banana.
-Let them sink in a bit and then flip and cook on the other side and add some maple syrup.
-Easy to do and so good. (see my tips for perfect pancakes here.)4.
+3. Make Waffles.
+You can actually make waffles or pancakes just with bananas, eggs, and baking powder, which are great for those who follow a gluten free diet.
+If you don’t mind the wheat, then go all out for a Banana peanut butter Belgian waffle like this one.
+SOOOO tasty. (see my tips for perfect pancakes here.)4.
 Whip up a smoothie.
 There are loads of recipes for banana smoothies but most have one thing in common: ripe bananas!
 Just combine skim milk, some vanilla, a frozen ripe banana and some peanut butter and dark chocolate and blend.
 Get the recipe here.
 Breakfast on the run!4.
 Moisturizer.
 Sounds odd, but it does seem to work.
 Bananas are rich with amino acids and antioxidants that can add nutrients to your skin and hair.
 Mash up a ripe banana and put it on your dry skin.
 Leave for 15-20 and then wash off and rinse with cold water to lock in the moisturizer.
 Your dry skin will instantly feel better.

 5. To attract wildlife.
 If the bananas are too far gone to use in recipes, or if you just want more wild life in your yard use bananas.
 Bees, butterflies and birds like the taste of bananas just like we do.
 Leave some bananas or banana skins out to attract them.
 You may not want a Binturong in your yard, but you will love the birds and butterflies!